mireshghallah/VGG-face-preprocess-download-postprocess/README.md

 convert_delete.py

 to compress dataset and change png to jpg.
 It also changes the directory formation to match to PyTorch DataLoaders.

+# Step 5:
+Just to show an example, there is a python script included that loads these images as a dataset using PyTorch.
+Run sample.py.